ermiashabtegabr/PythonHomework/README.md

 # Python  Homework

 This script is a Python implementation for finding duplicate files in given directory.
 It does that by hashing the content of every file in given directory and comparing the hash value of each file.
-The dictionary containg the hash value and files is later on written to meta.json file as json
+The dictionary containing the hash value and files is later on written to meta.json file as json.

 ### Usage
-Make the script executable with `chmod a+x detector.py` Used with single or multiple directories as argument:
+Make the script executable with ```chmod a+x detector.py```
+Used with single or multiple directories as argument:
 ```bash
 ./detector.py <dir> [dir2...]